nathanlucianortiz/natgeo/README.md

-# This is a responsive design replica of a national geographic web page.
+# Responsive design replica of a national geographic web page.
 ## Open with live server for viewing.